dougmencken/HeadOverHeels/README.md

 bin/headoverheels
 ```

-just after finishing the build to get the game running! 😲🥹😌
+just after finishing a build to get the game running! 😲🥹😌

 ## If something ’s wrong there